|Abilene, Kansas - Lovely

 |Eureka, Kansas - Fall

-River Falls is just north of US Highway 54 on the east side of
+River Falls is just north of US Highway 54 on the west side of

 Eureka.
 This photo was taken in September when the water going over the